-Microsoft is actively working on an ecosystem of apps that allows Windows 10 users to interact with their smartphones from their PCs.
-For example, with the Your Phone app for Windows 10, you can get notifications, view the pictures from your Android smartphone, and even interact with your Android apps directly from your Windows PC.
-And, of course, you can also use it to make phone calls and send text messages straight from Windows 10.
-Here’s how it works:
+Microsoft is actively working on an ecosystem of apps that allows Windows 11 and Windows 10 users to interact with their smartphones from their PCs.
+The Windows Phone Link app lets you check your Android notifications, see the pictures on your Android smartphone, and even interact with your Android apps directly from your Windows PC.
+And, of course, you can also use it to make phone calls and send text messages straight from Windows 11 or Windows 10.
+Here’s how it all works:

-In order for the Your Phone app to work, you need to link your Android smartphone with your Windows 10 PC.
-You can see full instructions on how to do that in this guide: How to connect Android to Windows 10 with Your Phone Companion.
+In order for the Phone Link app to work, you need to link your Android smartphone with your Windows 11 or Windows 10 PC.
+You can get full instructions on how to do that from this guide: Connect your Android phone to a Windows PC with Phone Link.
 You also need to log in using a Microsoft account.

-Once you’ve got everything set up and configured correctly, launch Your Phone on your Windows 10 computer or device.
+Once you’ve got everything set up and configured correctly, launch Phone Link on your Windows 11 or Windows 10 computer or device.
 You should see something like this:

-The first thing you get to see in Your Phone is a section called Notifications.
+On the Phone Link app’s left side, there’s a section called Notifications.
 This is where you can see all the recent notifications you’ve received on your Android smartphone.

 If you want to dismiss a notification, click or tap the small X button found in its top-right corner.
 This deletes that notification from both the Phone Link app and from your Android device.

-- Show notification banners: whenever you receive a notification on your Android phone, you also get that notification on your Windows 10 PC
+- Show notification banners on my PC: whenever you receive a notification on your Android device, you also get that notification on your Windows 11 or Windows 10 PC.

-- Badge on taskbar: if you’ve pinned Your Phone to your taskbar, on its shortcut, you get to see a small badge with the number of notifications received
+- Show badge on taskbar: if you’ve pinned Phone Link to your taskbar, you get to see a small badge on its shortcut, with the number of notifications received.

 You can turn each of these settings on or off as you please, by enabling or disabling their switches.

-Then, Your Phone lets you select which of the apps on your Android smartphone can notify you.
-For each of them, you get a switch to turn it on or off.
-Unless you want to get all the notifications from every app on your phone, which can quickly add up, we recommend disabling the ones you don’t need.
+TIP: Unless you want to get all the notifications from every app on your Android in Phone Link, which can quickly add up, I recommend disabling the ones you don’t need.

-When you select Messages on the left side of Your Phone, the app synchronizes the SMS and MMS messages from your Android smartphone to your Windows 10 PC.
+When you select the Messages tab at the top of the Phone Link app, it synchronizes the SMS and MMS messages from your Android smartphone to your Windows 11 or Windows 10 PC.
 This process can take a while if you have many messages.

-To start a new conversation with someone you have not talked with previously, press New Message, and, in the To field, type the name or the phone number of the person you want to talk to.
+To start a new conversation with someone you haven’t previously talked to, press New Message, and, in the To field, type the name or phone number of the person you want to contact.
 Then, enter your message and press Send.

-You can also use Your Phone to view and send MMS messages, not just standard text messages.
-When sending an MMS message, you can use emojis, add photos, or even GIFs, by using the matching buttons beneath the text field. 🙂
+You can also use Phone Link to view and send MMS messages, not just standard text messages.
+When sending an MMS message, you can use emojis, add photos or even GIFs, by using the matching buttons under the text field. 🙂

-NOTE: If you don’t like how Your Phone works for sending and receiving text messages, you might prefer this solution instead: How to send messages (text, SMS, MMS) from my computer with Android Messages.
+NOTE: If you don’t like how Phone Link works for sending and receiving text messages, you might prefer this solution instead: How to send a text from the computer with Android Messages.

-Your Phone also syncs and lets you view the photos found on your Android smartphone.
+Phone Link also syncs and lets you view the photos found on your Android smartphone.
 This process can take a while if you’ve taken many photos.
-They are shown in a gallery with the newer pictures first, and the older ones last.
+They are shown in a gallery with the newer pictures first and the older ones last.

-When you double-click or double-tap on a picture, it is displayed in the built-in picture viewer from the Your Phone app.
-If you want, you can then Open it with the default image viewer app on your Windows 10 PC, Copy and paste it wherever you like on your PC, directly “Save [it] as” a file on your PC, or Share it using the options available on your Windows device, or Delete it from your phone.
-Additionally, if you click or tap on the … (three dots) button, you can also choose Open, which lets you open the photo using the app or program you specify.
+When you click or tap on a picture, it’s displayed in the built-in picture viewer from the Phone Link app.
+If you want, you can then Open it with the default image viewer app on your Windows 11 or Windows 10 PC, Copy and paste it wherever you like on your computer, directly “Save [it] as” a file on your PC, Share it using the options available on your Windows device, or Delete it from your phone.
+Additionally, if you click or tap on the … (three dots) button, you can also choose Open with, which lets you open the photo using the app or program you specify.

 NOTE: You can also right-click or press-and-hold on a picture and choose from the contextual menu whether you want to copy, share, or save that photo.

-Once you’ve initiated a phone call from Your Phone, on your Windows 10 PC, you should see a small window acknowledging it on the top-right area of the screen.
+Once you’ve initiated a phone call from Phone Link on your Windows 11 or Windows 10 PC, you should see a small window acknowledging it on the top-right area of the screen.
 When you want to end the call, press the red button.
-If you want to mute the call, create a conference by adding someone else to the call, or use the dial pad - useful when talking to robots :), or switch to using your Android phone instead of your Windows 10 PC, press the button that resembles a downward pointing arrow.
+If you want, you can mute the call, create a conference by adding someone else to the call, or use the dial pad (useful when talking to robots).
+You can also switch back to using your Android phone instead of your Windows PC.